cthda/Youtube-Video-Downloader-with-GUI/README.md

 # Youtube-Video-Downloader-with-GUI
+This application uses the pytube module to download videos

+To install:

-You need to install pytube module: pip install pytube
+pip install pytube

-This software uses the tkinter module as the GUI module that is pre-installed
+This application uses the tkinter module as the GUI module that is pre-installed

 Python version:3.9.7